Menu

 Science

-Our Science topic for this half term is ‘Living things and their habitats’.
+Our Science topic for this half term is ‘Forces’.
 During this unit, we will be learning to:

 Topic

-Our Topic for this half term is Ancient Greece.
-During this unit, we will be focussing on both History and Geography objectives.
-We will begin by creating a timeline of key events and identifying Ancient Greece on a world history timeline.
-By the end of the unit, we will be able to:
+Our Topic for this half term is 'Civilisations' focussed on The Mayans and South America.
+During this unit, we will be focusing on both History and Geography objectives.
+We will begin by creating a world history timeline so we can see where different civilisations fit in with other periods in History we have learnt about.
+Throughout the unit, we will cover the following objectives.

-• Discuss the beliefs of the Ancient Greeks
+• Explore the religious beliefs of different civilisations

 RE